555 Audio modulated flyback

 The arc is very very hot and I had to extend the copper wires where it is drawn between to avoid the heat being transferred far enough to start melting the flyback transformers casing.

 The 555 IC is not able to supply enough output current to drive a IRFP250N MOSFET at a high duty cycle, so the MOSFET will at times still be in linear mode and this causes excessive heating, which is why the heat sink is necessary.
+So more notes under considerations about this.

 Is it possible to use a 2n3055. if so how and what els would i need?